Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity (AIM-AHEAD) Working Group

 Introduction

-1. To enhance the participation and representation of researchers and communities currently underrepresented in the development of AI
+1. To broaden the participation of researchers and communities across the US in the development and deployment of AI

-2. To address health disparities and inequities using AI/ML
+2. To address health challenges in behavioral/mental, cardiometabolic, and cancer outcomes using AI/ML

-• Generated a wealth of mentorship opportunities and created a virtual hub platform called AIM-AHEAD Connect for networking, matching mentors, and mentees, and interacting at the intersection of AI/ML and health equity.
+• Generated a wealth of mentorship opportunities and created an ecosystem of professional development through a virtual hub platform called AIM-AHEAD Connect that offers networking, connections, online courses, webinars, and symposiums.

-• Review the current scope and goals of the AIM-AHEAD as well as progress to date;
+• Review the current scope and goals of AIM-AHEAD as well as progress to date.

-• Provide recommendations on potential success measures for the AIM-AHEAD program.
+• Provide recommendations on potential future success measures for the AIM-AHEAD program.

 Roster